 Monitor outgassed materials in bioreactor headspace for closed-loop system control

-Measuring outgassed material in the headspace of a bioreactor is a powerful tool for understanding the metabolic activity of your cell culture and the effectiveness of your bioreactor setup.
+Measuring outgassed material in the bioreactor headspace is a powerful tool for understanding the metabolic activity of your cell culture and the effectiveness of your bioreactor setup.
 While it is more resource intensive than simply measuring dissolved oxygen and pH, outgassing measurements ensure that your culture is healthy, that you can maximize your yields, and that you can effectively scale the reaction.

 Healthy CO2 levels mean healthy cells